Labour Force Survey: Switzerland

 The Federal Statistical Office started the Swiss Labour Force Survey in 1991 as an annual survey.
 The Survey data is comparable with OECD and EU LFS data.
 Since 2010, it has been conducted on a continuous basis.

 European Union

 Prior to 1998, EU member states were required to conduct an LFS in one quarter per year, but as a result of Council Regulation (EEC) No. 577/98 of 9 March 1998 they are now expected to submit LFS results for every quarter to Eurostat.
 Most, though not all, participating countries changed their LFSs to continuous surveys in the period 1998 to 2004.
 Responsibility for sample selection, questionnaire design and fieldwork lies with member states' national statistical offices, who then forward the results to Eurostat, employing a common coding scheme.

 The EU LFS, as it is known, covers not only the EU member states but also three of the four European Free Trade Association countries (Iceland, Norway and Switzerland) and candidate countries.

+Brazil

+The Brazilian Institute of Geography and Statistics started the PNAD in 1967 as an annual survey.
+Since 2012, it has been renamed to PNADC (Continuous National Household Sample Survey) and conducted on a continuous basis.

+The survey produces monthly indicators related to the workforce for the geographic level of Brazil, quarterly indicators on the workforce for all levels of the survey dissemination and annual indicators on permanent supplementary themes (such as labor and other forms of work, personal care and household chores, information and communication technology, etc.), investigated in a specific quarter or applied to a part of the sample each quarter and accumulated to generate annual results, with indicators on other supplementary topics also being produced at varying intervals.